aksulightning/etc/README.md

 # etc

 Paloja skripteistä ja muusta.
-Materiaalia voi käyttää vain tukimis- tai oppimis-tarkoituksiin.
+Materiaalia voi käyttää vain oppimis-tarkoituksiin.

+Scripts and more.
+The material may only be used for learning purposes.

+MIT-license